. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 Sequestration

 Numerous schemes for pulling CO2 out of the air are being investigated.
 The gas is being pumped into oil wells to help extract the last dregs of oil out of the ground.
-There is talk of making it react with silicate rocks and so on.
-Looking at the bigger picture I see no advantage to these schemes except for the balance sheet of companies already making money from pumping CO2 into the atmosphere.
+There is talk of making it react with silicate rocks, and so on.
+Looking at the bigger picture I see few advantages to many of these schemes except for the balance sheet of companies already making money from pumping CO2 into the atmosphere.
 Nearly all the CO2 we make is because of our demand for energy; yet collecting the CO2 to sequester it uses extra energy!
 Pumping it into the storage system takes energy.
 The gas reacts with silicate rocks anyway but to make it happen fast enough to absorb all we make a huge volume of rock would have to be mined and crushed.
 That takes extra energy.
 Would it not be far better to just stop making CO2 in the first place?
 It is possible.

-Page first edition 12/03/2009, last updated 09/01/2010.
+Page first edition 12/03/2009, last updated 2/12/2013.

-Copywrite © Robert Copcutt 2010
+Copyright © Robert Copcutt 2013